camaraproject/NumberVerification/documentation/API_documentation/NUMBER_VERIFICATION_API.md

 # Overview

 Number Verification API is used to verify that the provided **mobile phone number** is the one used in the device.
 It verifies that the user is using a device with the same *mobile phone number* as it is declared.
 It also makes it possible for a Service provider to verify the number itself by returning the phone number associated to the authenticated user's access token.

-This API derives from the GSMA Mobile Connect Account Takeover Protection specification [Mobile Connect Number Verify](https://www.gsma.com/identity/wp-content/uploads/2022/12/IDY.54-Mobile-Connect-Verified-MSISDN-Definition-and-Technical-Requirements-1.0.pdf).
-For more about Mobile Connect, please see [about Mobile Connect](https://mobileconnect.io/).
+[GSMA Mobile Connect Verified MSISDN specification](https://www.gsma.com/identity/wp-content/uploads/2022/12/IDY.54-Mobile-Connect-Verified-MSISDN-Definition-and-Technical-Requirements-1.0.pdf) was used as source of input for this API.
+For more about Mobile Connect, please see [Mobile Connect website](https://mobileconnect.io/).

 ## 1\.
 Introduction